-VP Biden’s Son Spent $120K On Hookers & Drugs And Dating Dead Brother’s Widow
+VP Biden’s Son Spent $120K On Hookers & Drugs, Is Dating Dead Brother’s Widow

-Vice President Joe Biden’s ex-wife claimed that his son Hunter is out of control, spending over $120,000 on hookers and drugs.
+Vice President Joe Biden’s ex-wife claimed that his son, Hunter, is out of control, spending over $120,000 on hookers and drugs.
 All the while, Hunter is reportedly dating his dead brother’s widow.

-Former Vice President Biden’s son Hunter Biden has been in the headlines lately for hooking up with his dead brother’s widow.
+Former Vice President Biden’s son, Hunter Biden, has been in the headlines lately for hooking up with his dead brother’s widow.
 However, that is not the only scandal that Biden has gotten himself wrapped up in.

 Thank you to @MissingKids for honoring Beau and his legacy. #HopeAwards #RockOneSock @BeauBidenFdn https://t.co/SN0RdQ32qu